Uppingham School: Recent developments

 In 2005 the school was one of fifty of the country's leading independent schools which were fined for exchanging information on planned fee increases, exposed by The Times.
 Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
 However, Jean Scott, the head of the Independent Schools Council, said that independent schools had always been exempt from anti-cartel rules applied to business, were following a long-established procedure in sharing the information with each other, and that they were unaware of the change to the law (on which they had not been consulted).
 She wrote to John Vickers, the OFT director-general, saying, "They are not a group of businessmen meeting behind closed doors to fix the price of their products to the disadvantage of the consumer.
 They are schools that have quite openly continued to follow a long-established practice because they were unaware that the law had changed."

 In May 2010, a pupil rebellion was staged over the expulsion of several sixth-form pupils.
 For a day, 500 pupils failed to attend classes and formed protests in aid of the dismissed pupils.

 In March 2011, twice Olympic gold medallist Sebastian Coe officially opened the school's new sports centre.
 The building includes a large sports hall, 25m swimming pool, a 50-station fitness studio, squash courts, gymnasium and two dance studios.
 It was designed by ORMS Architecture Design and is part of the school's plans to develop the western campus buildings.
 The school now has, in a converted squash court behind the theatre, a climbing wall facility, installed in 2010.

 In November 2014, Sir Alec Jeffreys officially opened the school's new science centre which, along with an extension to the Leonardo Centre, completed the new 'Western Quad'.

 In 2018, the cricket pavilion was listed as Grade II by Historic England.

+In 2024, the school opened its first dedicated house for day pupils, named Li Kwok Po House after Old Uppinghamian and Hong Kong banker and politician, Sir David Li Kwok Po.

+In 2025, the school expanded to take children aged 11 and 12 into Year 7 and Year 8.
+These years form the Lower School, and they are based in the school's historic Lorne House.

+From 2025, Farleigh became a dedicated sixth form house for boys entering the school at age 16.

+Internationally, Uppingham has schools in Egypt and Vietnam.
+Uppingham Cairo was the first to open in 2024, followed by a second campus in 2026.
+The first Vietnam campus, Uppingham Hung Yen, opened in September 2026.